NavyaG-lab/Tech-writer/glossary.md

 #### Permanence of a dataset

 Datasets are marked as either `ephemeral` or `permanent`, and this dictates what s3 bucket we place them in.
-Ephemeral s3 buckets are configured to delete files that are over 1 week old, while permantent datasets are kept forever.
+Ephemeral s3 buckets are configured to delete files that are over 1 week old, while permanent datasets are kept forever.